AntonioIDeTIC/IFTH/README.md

 ## 🚀 Code
 <p align="justify">
-The functions developed in this work can be found in the code folder.
-The utils.py, metrics.py, and TA_detector.py files implement basic functions used in this work (IoU, mAP, F1, NMS algorithm, etc.), as well as the thermal anomalies detectors and the proposed identification algorithm.
-Take into account that the FLAME-T dataset must be downloaded and inside the "datasets" folder to run the example.
+The methods developed in this work can be found in the code folder.
+The utils.py, metrics.py, and TA_detector.py files implement state-of-the-art algorithms used in this work (IoU, mAP, F1, NMS algorithm, etc.), as well as the thermal anomalies detectors and the proposed identification algorithm.
+To run the example, the FLAME-T dataset must be downloaded and inside the "datasets" folder.
 </p>

 <p align="justify">